writer

 • Determining Eligibility

-If an individual or household has income and assets below the Kifayah level, they are deemed eligible for Zakat.
+If an individual or household has income and assets below the Kifayah level, they are deemed to qualify for Zakat.
 This ensures that Zakat funds are directed toward those genuinely in need.

 By applying the Kifayah principle, Zakat serves as a tool for social justice, helping those who lack sufficient resources to live with dignity.